anushka-004/AutoNote/GIT_SETUP.md

-# 🚀 Git Setup Guide for MeetWise
+# 🚀 Git Setup Guide for AutoNote

 ## Quick Start - Upload to GitHub